jakobnissen/BinBencherBackend.jl/docs/src/benchmarking.md

   The `*_genomic_*` matrices counts _genomic recall_, whereas the `*_asm_*` matrices count _asm recall_.

 ### Benchmarking multiple binnings in one go
-If you have several binnings, it's faster to benchmark them together.
+If you have several binnings, it's faster to benchmark them together, as the reference only needs to be loaded once.
 This can be done like so
 ```shell
 $ binbench bench out_dir reference.json bins1=binning_1.tsv bins2=binning_2.tsv